UFC Fight Night: Barnett vs Nelson: Predictions & Analysis

 A few statistical edges stand out.
 Kikuno throws significantly more leather — a 0.1 sig. strike per minute gap.
 Brandao is far more active with takedowns, averaging 2.9 more per 15 minutes.
 Kikuno has tighter striking defense, making opponents miss more often.

 The Pick: Diego Brandao over Katsunori Kikuno.
-We're leaning Brandao here at 75%, a solid but not overwhelming edge.
-Notably, the betting market has Brandao at 68% implied while our model sees 75% — a 7-point disagreement that could signal value.
+We're leaning Brandao here at 70%, a solid but not overwhelming edge.
+The market and our model are aligned — the line looks fair.

 Mizuto Hirota